jennifer-bio/epimuller/README.md

 ```

 ## Addtional features

 ##### Color
 If you would like to specify color for clade: in --parentHierarchy_name file (of drawMuller.py input) add col with name: "color" and hex color value (starting with #) for clades you want to specify.

 ##### Plot and font size
 In the file: scripts/drawMuller.py ; near top of script change value for desired WIDTH, HEIGHT , LEGENDWIDTH (space on right side of plot for labels), MARGIN, or FONTSIZE variables
+Then run with source code by > python scripts/drawMuller.py [Arugments]

 ##### Parse GISAID fasta for metadata
 epimuller-parse
 If you have downloaded sequences from GISAID under the search tab, you can parse out the names into a metadata file (format tested as of 2021-04-30)